ancabilloni/SDC-P3-BehavioralCloning/README.md

 >In the simulator, you can weave all over the road and turn recording on and off.
 In a real car, however, that’s not really possible.
 At least not legally.
 >So in a real car, we’ll have multiple cameras on the vehicle, and we’ll map recovery paths from each camera. **For example, if you train the model to associate a given image from the center camera with a left turn, then you could also train the model to associate the corresponding image from the left camera with a somewhat softer left turn.
 And you could train the model to associate the corresponding image from the right camera with an even harder left turn.

-So the job is to determine when the car is turning left or right, pick out a set of its left or right images and add/subject with adjustment angle.
-The logic here is:
+So the task is to determine when the car is turning left or right, pick out a set of its left or right images and add/subtract with an adjustment angle.
+The chosen left/right images and adjusted angles are then added into driving left or driving right lists.
+Here is the logic:
   1. Left turn: + adjustment_angle on left image, - adjustment_angle on right image
   2. Right turn: +adjustment_angle on right image, -adjustment_angle on left image